GJT-34/dc-metro/SOFTWARE.md

 3. Download this repository (wmata_metro_trainboard) as a ZIP file by selecting the green 'Code' button at the top of this page, selecting the "Local" tab, and selecting the "Download ZIP" link.

-4. Where you have downloaded the ZIP file on your computuer, decompress it.
+4. Where you have downloaded the ZIP file on your computer, decompress it.
 In the resulting folder will be a file called _lib.zip_.
 Copy this to the root of the _CIRCUITPY_ volume, and then decompress it.
 There should be one folder named _lib_, with multiple files in it.
 After creating the _lib_ folder, you can delete _lib.zip_ from the _CIRCUITPY_ volume, as it's no longer needed.

     ![Lib Decompressed](img/lib.png)